yutingwu4/Surveys_API/README.md

 This exercise consists of two parts:
 1. Design the logic for REST API endpoints (JSON) for the following functionality:
 - Create a survey
-  - See "Product Description" for types of questions you must support
 - Modify a previously created survey
   - Add/Remove questions
   - Modify a question